nekotrix/tinyavif/README.md

+# Important

+This is not the main branch of tinyavif.
+This is a side branch intended to accompany part 1 of the blog post series.
+Everything which is not part of that post has been stripped out, so that it is easier to understand how the code relates to what is discussed in that post.

+In particular, this version of tinyavif **cannot take an input image**.
+All it can do is generate a fixed output file, which contains a 256x256 pixel grey square.
+This is because the focus of the post is to get the AVIF structure correct, not to act as a general encoder.

 # Tinyavif - the world's most minimal AV1 encoder

 Tinyavif is a proof-of-concept project to test how simple an AV1 encoder can be